UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.3.debugging.UE4.HTML5.md

 so, I mostly just print stuff to the console window for debugging.

-> TIP: build for your Desktop platform and as much as you can there. it will be so much easier than trying to do the same thing for HTML5.
+> TIP: build for your Desktop platform and debug as much as you can there. it will be so much easier than trying to do the same thing for HTML5.